Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison

 Exponential LPP is one of the canonical examples of exactly solvable models in the KPZ universality class.
 It is classical \cite{Ro81} that $T_{\mathbf{0},\mathbf{n}}\sim 4n$ and $2^{-4/3}n^{-1/3}(T_{\mathbf{0},\mathbf{n}}-4n)$ converges weakly to the GUE Tracy-Widom distribution \cite{Jo99}.
 Finite dimensional distributions for the line-to-point profile $\{T_{v, \mathbf{n}}\}_{v\in \L_{0}}$ has also been classically studied \footnote{One usually writes the point-to-line profile $\{T_{\mathbf{0},v}\}_{v\in \L_{n}}$ which has the same law by obvious symmetries of the lattice.}.
-It is known that the correlation length of this profile in $n^{2/3}$ and the centred and scaled point-to-line profile $\{T_{\mathbf{0},v}\}_{v\in \L_{n}}$ after a spatial scaling by the correlation length converges weakly to the Airy$_2$ process minus a parabola.
+It is known that the correlation length of this profile is $n^{2/3}$, and after a spatial scaling by the correlation length it converges weakly to the Airy$_2$ process, which is a stationary ergodic process, minus a parabola.
 More precisely,

-in the sense of finite dimensional distributions where $\cA_2$ denotes the stationary Airy$_2$ process on $\R$ \cite{BF08,BP08} (note that the LHS in \eqref{profile12} is define only for for $|x(2n)^{2/3}|\le n$, but this does not cause problems in the $n\to \infty$ limit).
+in the sense of finite dimensional distributions where $\cA_2$ denotes the Airy$_2$ process on $\R$ \cite{BF08,BP08} (note that the LHS in \eqref{profile12} is defined only for $|x(2n)^{2/3}|\le n$, but this does not cause problems in the $n\to \infty$ limit).
 Using a tightness result from \cite{Pim17}, it also follows that the weak convergence holds in the topology of uniform convergence on compact sets \cite{FO17}. {For completeness we shall also provide a proof of this fact later in the article (Theorem \ref{t:lpptoairy})}.

 One also has an exact solution for the flat initial condition and it turns out that in this case $2^{-2/3}n^{-1/3}(X_{n}-4n)$ converges weakly to the GOE Tracy-Widom distribution \cite{Sas05, BFPS07}.
-The profile, $\{X_{v}\}_{v\in \L_{n}}$ after appropriate scaling, converges in this case to the stationary Airy$_1$ process $\cA_1$: { in the sense of convergence of finite-dimensional distributions \cite{BFP07, BFPS07, BPS08}.} To obtain formulae for the weak scaling limits for more generic initial conditions were open until the recent work \cite{MQR17} where formulae for the finite dimensional distributions of such limiting objects were obtained for a general class of initial data.
+The profile, $\{X_{v}\}_{v\in \L_{n}}$ after appropriate scaling, converges in this case to the Airy$_1$ process $\cA_1$: { in the sense of convergence of finite-dimensional distributions \cite{BFP07, BFPS07, BPS08}.} To obtain formulae for the weak scaling limits for more generic initial conditions were open until the recent work \cite{MQR17} where formulae for the finite dimensional distributions of such limiting objects were obtained for a general class of initial data.